GDD-Minor-GTV3A/The-Herd/Assets/Team 5/README.md

 ![Setup for the level manager object](images/LevelManagerSetup.png)

-- The SpawnTrigger object in the hierarchy needs to contain a list of all the spawnpoints, as well as the "OnSpawnTriggered" event.
+- The SpawnTrigger objects in the hierarchy need to contain a list of all the spawnpoints.
+The "OnSpawnTriggered" event should also be linked to a function.
 This should already be in place, but it's put here in case it isn't.

 ![Setup for the spawn trigger object](images/SpawnTriggerSetup.png)

-- If possible: provide the enemies (enemy2) with AI.
+- If possible: Correct the scales of the Drekavac and the sheep.
+They seem way smaller then intended.
+- If possible: Correct the Drekavac behaviar, they spawn and recognize the navmesh correctly but don't seem to recognize the player in our level.
 If something from us is needed for this, just let us know.
 - Aside from this, if it's already in that state, the level could be connected to the village.

 ### Other things
-- There seems to be some offset in the sheep-prefab.
-They do spawn, but not on the assigned position.
-This will be fixed in the future; don't worry about this for now.
 - The dog doesn't actually follow the player yet, this too will be fixed in the future.